Lower School Learning Specialist

-Adie Renteria is one of Country Day School’s three Learning Specialists.
-She works with Kelley Brown and Tara Adams to support students and teachers throughout the school but works especially closely with the 2nd, 3rd, 10th, 11th, and 12th grades.
+Adie Renteria is one of Country Day School’s Learning Specialists.
+She works to support students and teachers throughout the lower school.
 She is responsible for overseeing AimsWeb testing, writing learning profiles for students who need extra accommodations, meeting with teachers and parents to develop learning plans for students, and working with students one-on-one and in small groups.

 Before coming to Country Day School in 2019, she worked at Trevor Day School in New York City as the K-2 Learning Specialist where she helped the lower school faculty review and modify the literacy curriculum, monitored assessments, and worked with students in small groups and one-on-one as a Reading Recovery Teacher.
 She had a private tutoring practice for students of all ages and has previous experience as a First Grade Teacher.